Willed Body FAQs

 Donors who die on Oahu: The WBP will cover all fees for transportation of your body to the School of Medicine and cremation.

-Donors who die on a neighbor island or out-of-state: The costs for mortuary preparation and transportation to Honolulu will be at the expense of your family or estate.
+Donors who die on a Neighbor Island or out-of-state: The costs for mortuary preparation and transportation to Honolulu will be at the expense of your family or estate.
 Once your body has arrived at the Honolulu Airport, the WBP will cover the transportation fees from the Honolulu Airport to the School of Medicine and cremation.

 *The WBP does NOT provide Death Certificates.
 These must be purchased through the State of Hawaii Department of Health (DOH), Vital Records Office.